I say the capital gains tax loophole is immoral and stupid. You

 You already know about this in terms of anti-regressive taxation, or so-called progressive taxation, the first dollar pays a smaller percentage as compared with the millionth dollar.

 Side note: Current US earned income tax rates are at historical lows, the top rates used to be 55% under Republican administrations like Eisenhower's, and while recently Mitt Romney paid only 13% of his declared income in taxes, and Donald Trump, perhaps zero.
 They probably had rules like that under Genghis Khan, but we're trying to run a civilization here, not a Mongol horde.
 (No disrespect to Genghis, read about his life in recent biographies and you may be surprised.)
 But it's no wonder the government is broke: the general tax level needs to get back to normal.
 Let's go back just to Reagan level taxes, how about that, okay?
-Jesus.A non-regressive Earned Income Tax is something I and most agree with, but that is not what I'm aiming at here.
+Jesus.An Income Tax that not regressive, for earned income, is something I and most agree with, but that is not what I'm aiming at here.
 I'm talking about the Capital Gains Tax.

 We have a society makes it super easy for some people to make lots of money in certain very easy ways.
 The first 44,000 dollars that you made AFTER your second million dollars that year, was super easy for you to make, as compared with the entire 44,000 dollars that the average American household earned in a whole year last year, I think.
 Am I right?
 Is there anyone in the back row that isn't getting it?
 It's just an example, you get the idea.